 Even though it can be frightening, this news should not put an end to the habitual efforts of avid turmeric consumers in ingesting the spice.
 These individuals, however, should avoid the contaminated brands until the recall has ended, and remain alert for similar events in the future.

 However, it is also important to point out that there currently is not as much evidence in support of turmeric’s health benefits as some might claim.
 For example, the assertion that the primary ingredient of turmeric, curcumin, fights cancer by interfering with molecular pathways involved in cancer development could be true, but there is little sound evidence in support of it.
-As the American Cancer Society states, “studies in humans looking at the long-term effects of spices [like turmeric] on diseases such as cancer are lacking at this time.”

 Despite this, as a main ingredient in curry, turmeric is an important part of many diets.
 In fact, its anti-inflammatory properties can provide at least some relief for many ailments, so, even though the spice is not as magical as television personalities like Dr. Oz have claimed, it is not without its benefits.
 Turmeric lovers should also remember to consume it only in relatively small amounts, since high doses have caused indigestion, nausea, vomiting, reflux, diarrhea, liver problems, and worsening of gallbladder disease.